K0rgana/web-advcd/README.md

   - `useEffect` Hook: Allows you to perform side effects as fetch data, trigger DOM Events, and set timers in your components.
 The hook has one mandatory argument, a function.

-  See an exemple of how to use them, this will set a state varible `count` and update its value every second:
+  See an example of how to use them, this will set a state variable `count` and update its value every second:

   ```js
   // Importing the useState and useEffect hooks from the React library.